Murray to Mountains Rail Trail

 Suited to children 8+, the Gorge Road loops back into Beechworth on unsealed track, to Newtown Bridge.
 The channel visible below the bridge was cut through solid granite over a two year period in the late 1860s, enabling the area upstream to be sluiced for gold.

 Pick up a bike and take in the sights and sounds of beautiful Beechworth.
 Bridge Road Brewers offer complimentary Town Bikes. with a map built into the frame of the bike or Beechworth Honey have a variety of bikes that are available for hire, along with a Blossom to Blossom map that follows the journey of the honey bee.
-Available from Beechworth Honey Experience or Beechworth Honey Discovery.
+Available from The Honey Shop by Beechworth Honey.